Pasu4/neuro-api-tony/README.md

 - Tony may not generate valid strings if `minLength` or `maxLength` is specified together with `pattern`.
 This is a bug in the JSF library, which calls the rstr library to generate text from a regex, which doesn't have a way of setting a global min/max length.
 - `oneOf`, `allOf` and `not` don't appear to be supported by JSF. `anyOf` may or may not work.
 - System theme detection does not work correctly.
 This is tracked by issue [#40](https://github.com/Pasu4/neuro-api-tony/issues/40).

+## Contributing

+If you're contributing to Tony, please keep in mind:

+- Don't use relative imports, it breaks some editors, and inconsistent usage breaks global variables.
+Use `from neuro_api_tony import config` instead of `from . import config`.
+- Prefer using `neuro-api-tony` (kebab-case) over `neuro_api_tony` (snake_case) if syntax allows it.
+For example, the console